ClickHouse/clickhouse-docs/docs/en/_snippets/_ip_filtering.md

-## Setup IP filtering
+## Setup IP Access Lists

-IP filtering allows you to specify what source addresses are permitted to connect to your ClickHouse service.
-IP filtering is configurable for each service.
-Filters can be configured during the deployment of a service, or afterward.
-If you do not configure IP filtering during provisioning, or if you want to make changes to your initial filter, then you can make those changes by selecting the service and then the **Security** tab.
+IP access lists filter traffic to your ClickHouse services by specifying which source addresses are permitted to connect to your ClickHouse service.
+The lists are configurable for each service.
+Lists can be configured during the deployment of a service, or afterward.
+If you do not configure an IP access list during provisioning, or if you want to make changes to your initial list, then you can make those changes by selecting the service and then the **Security** tab.

 <div class="row" style={{display: 'flex'}} >
   <div class="column" style={{flex: '30%', padding: '5px'}} >